Real World Field Service Management Survey

 Commercial contractors depend on “being on companies’ lists” as well as word of mouth.
 Many get requests from architects as well.
 Some commercial contractors are still using spreadsheets and paper-based methods for job or project management.
 When asked how satisfied they were with their current software when it comes to managing projects, half of these contractors said, “very dissatisfied.”

 They also do not use software to help them track inventory on vehicles or in the warehouse.
-However, most commercial contractors ARE relying on software for some things such as estimating.
+However, most commercial contractors rely on software for some things such as estimating.

 This leads us to our last section.